 - Provide the best air circulation possible to dilute airborne droplets

-If you notice water coming out of your drinking fountain or sink
+If you notice water coming out of a drinking fountain or sink with an off-taste,

-describe the problem well is a great help, as the more accurately a problem
+about the problem is a great help, as the more accurately and quickly a problem

-can be described, the faster a solution can be achieved.
-Most often,
+can be described, the faster it can be understood and a solution achieved.
+Campus

-campus water "problems" are maintenance issues without health
+water "problems" are almost always mechanical issues without health consequences.
+They

-consequences.
-They are generally due to rust particles or sediment from pipes produced by old
+are generally due to rust particles or sediment from old pipes' insides stirred

-piping or heavy water use which stirs up sediment.
-If you can collect a sample
+up by heavy water use or plumbing repairs which stir up sediment.
+If you can collect

-in a clean glass container, this will help define the problem.
+a sample in a clean glass container, this will help define the problem quickly and